Trait Stats

 Time dependent data should be in time increasing order.

-The geometric mean is an exponential of an arithmetic mean of log data (natural logarithms of the data items).
+The geometric mean is an exponential of an arithmetic mean

 The geometric mean is less sensitive to outliers near maximal value.